lmas/thesis/thesis.typ

 .* \
 	It is versatile enough and allows for running high-level programming languages, thus not restricting the user to work with closer-to-the-metal environments such as with assembly or plain C programming.
-Saves a great amount of time.
+	Running Raspbian Linux on the device saves a great amount of development time.

 - *Environment Sensor HAT, by Waveshare
 #footnote[https://www.waveshare.com/wiki/Environment_Sensor_HAT]